sisl/Chimp/chainerDRL/README.md

 # ChainerDRL

-This is a decomposed implementation of a DQN agent.
+This is an implementation of a DQN agent, that allows one to easily train an agent using a variety of diverse simulators, using simple simulator wrapper files.

+# Applications

+* Atari ALE games
+* Tiger & RockSample POMDPs
+* agar.io

 # Components